Chocolate Hills: Origin

 The Chocolate Hills are conical karst that consist of Late Pliocene to Early Pleistocene, thin to medium-bedded, sandy to rubbly marine limestone.
 They contain abundant fossils of shallow marine foraminifera, coral, mollusks, and algae.
 These conical hills are geomorphological features called cockpit karst, which were created by a combination of the dissolution of limestone by rainfall, surface water, and groundwater, and their subaerial erosion by streams after they had been uplifted above sea level and fractured by tectonic processes.
 The hills are separated by flat plains and contain numerous caves and springs.

 The origin of the conical karst of the Chocolate Hills is described on the bronze plaque at the viewing deck in Carmen.
 This plaque states that they are eroded formations of a type of marine limestone that sits on top of hardened clay.

-Self-published, popular web pages present a variety of fanciful and less credible explanations about how these hills formed.
-They include sub-oceanic volcanism; limestone-covered blocks created by the destruction of an active volcano in a cataclysmic eruption; and tidal movements.
-The lack of any exposed or associated volcanic rocks in the Chocolate Hills refutes the popular theories involving volcanic eruptions, however.
+A variety of fanciful and less credible explanations about how these hills formed persist, despite extensive scientific documentation.
+These theories include sub-oceanic volcanism, limestone-covered blocks created by the destruction of an active volcano in a cataclysmic eruption, and tidal movements.
+The lack of any exposed or associated volcanic rocks in the Chocolate Hills refutes the popular theories involving volcanic eruptions.
 The theories involving either a sudden, massive geologic shift, coral reefs being erupted from the sea, or tidal movements lack any corroborating evidence or support among geologists.